liquidx/til/svelte/localization.md

 }
 ```

-After this, you should be able to use the regular svelte-i18n convenience method to use `$_(stringKey)` to get the localized name.
-If you need to get the current language, there probably is an API, but I just added a `{'lang': 'en}` to the locale file and read the language through that.
+After this, you should be able to use the regular svelte-i18n convenience method to use `$_(stringKey)` to get the localized name if you're in a svelte file.
+But if you're in typescript, the `$` notation doesn't work.
+You'll need to unwrap `_` and treat it like a svelte store.
+Which means using `_.get(...)`.

+To get the current locale, because we've extracted the `lang` out of `params`, it should be available for all the svelte components.
+You can programmatically get the current locale using `$locale` from `import { locale } from 'svelte-i18n`.